 Oftentimes, these kinds of depression have an existential kind of root where the individual never realized how he fits into the world.
 He has given up on feeling connected to others while not knowing what his purpose in this life is.
 You and I know that none of this is a reality, but the person who suffers from these feelings is truly suffering.
 The person, who medicates himself with drugs, or video games, or other forms of distractions, tricks himself into not feeling his depression.

-Consider resetting yourself, taking some time to regenerate, and then preparing to discuss the matter with your husband either candidly and empathically face to face (if you can do this without becoming so upset that you are speaking harshly to him) or in a letter (to help you write from your heart in a nonjudgmental manner while providing empathy).
-When you bring the issues up this time, you will be candid about the fact that you will be taking care of yourself, and any help that he is willing and able to offer will be appreciated.
+Consider resetting yourself.
+Take some time to regenerate, and then prepare to discuss the matter with your husband either candidly and empathically face to face (if you can do this without becoming so upset that you are speaking harshly to him) or in a letter (to help you write from your heart in a nonjudgmental manner while providing empathy).
+When you bring the issues up this time, you will be candid about the fact that you will be taking care of yourself.
+Any help that he is willing and able to offer will be appreciated.
 But you must get the rest that you need and the emotional support you need.
-Then let your husband know that you are concerned about him, because his behavior is abnormal and is indicative that he may be suffering from an undetected depression, and that you would like him to seek out help.
+Then let your husband know that you are concerned about him because his behavior is abnormal.
+It is indicative that he may be suffering from an undetected depression, and that you would like him to seek out help.

-Now, you get some counseling for yourself, and then you can support your husband to get professional counseling, too.
+Now, you get some counseling for yourself.
+Then, you can support your husband to get professional counseling, too.
 Eventually, it would be helpful if your husband consented to couples counseling.
 You may even begin with couples counseling and then progress to additional individual counseling.
 Whether your husband is amicable to this, I do encourage you to get counseling for yourself.
 Take things one day at a time and see how things unfold.